Can I rent a property "sight unseen"?

 No. Our lease agreements don't condone smoking inside the property.
 Depending on the terms of the lease you may not smoke anywhere in the property at all, so make sure to read your contract beforehand.

 Can I sublease my rental apartment to a friend?

 No. Any form of subleasing is prohibited by our terms of service.
 If you are planning to re-lease your apartment contact our office to get more information about it.

 Can I get a roommate after I signed the lease agreement?

 Yes, you can.
-But any additional residents have to be approved by the management first, so your prospective roommate has to submit an application form, paying the application fees, and going through the same backgrounds checks as you did before he can move into the property.
+But any additional residents have to be approved by the management first, so your prospective roommate has to submit an application form, paying the application fees, and go through the same backgrounds checks as you did before he can move into the property.
 Moving a roommate into the apartment without having fulfilled the application process is a serious violation of the terms of the lease and may result in the cancellation of your lease, so make sure you follow the appropriate procedure to the letter.

 What if my roommate moves out of the rental before the lease is over?